almuthaller/beetroot_academy/README.md

-This is my repository for everything related to my python course at Beetroot Academy.
+This is my repository for everything related to my Python course at Beetroot Academy.
 Here you can find my homework, classwork and other practice.